alexharri/website/posts/canvas-to-ascii.md

 <p className="mathblock">$$\text{Overlap} = \dfrac{\text{Samples inside character}}{\text{Total samples}}$$</p>

 For T, we get an overlap of approximately $0.261$ for the upper circle and $0.097$ for the lower.
-Those values form a $2$-dimensional vector:
+Those overlap values form a $2$-dimensional vector:

 <p className="mathblock">$$\begin{bmatrix} 0.261 \\ 0.097 \end{bmatrix}$$</p>

 We can generate such a $2$-dimensional vector for each character within the ASCII alphabet.
-These vectors quantify the shape of each ASCII character, so I'll call them _shape vectors_.
+These vectors quantify the shape of each ASCII character along these $2$ dimensions (upper and lower).
+I'll call these vectors _shape vectors_.

 Below are some ASCII characters and their shape vectors.
 I'm coloring the sampling circles using the component values of the shape vectors: